ccamara/reveal-hugo/content/2019-06-13-accessibility-workshop/previously.md

 {{< slide template="bg-dark" background-image="img/mapping-party-arrabal.jpg" background-opacity="0.8" >}}

-<div class=bg-caption>Pedestrians are usually shocked by a group like this and asks us many questions and comments.
+<div class=bg-caption>Arrabal Mapping party, organized by Mapeado Colaborativo with Ganchillo Social: Pedestrians are usually shocked by a group like this and asks us many questions and comments.
 It raises unplanned and interesting conversations.</div>

 {{% /section %}}